-What Can a Handyman Do in Wenatchee, Washington?
+What Can a Handyman Do Without a License in Wenatchee, Washington?

 In Wenatchee (Chelan County), a handyman doing home repair/improvement work generally must be registered with the Washington State Department of Labor & Industries (L&I) as a contractor unless the work is truly minor and exempt.
 Washington does NOT have a broad "handyman" license; instead, most paid construction-related work triggers contractor registration, and separate trade licensing is required for electrical/plumbing/HVAC work.
 You’ll also typically need a Washington business license (via the state Business Licensing Service) and a City of Wenatchee business license endorsement/registration to legally operate in the city.